ardhrubo/mongodbModel/README.md

 The to-do app schema model includes a collection for tasks.
 Each task document includes fields for the task's title, description, due date, and status.
 This schema model is designed for a simple to-do list application.

+## Contributing

+If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.
+Contributions such as adding new schema models, improving existing models, or providing examples of usage are welcome.

 ## Usage

 To use these schema models, simply import them into your MongoDB database using a tool like `mongoimport` or use them as a reference when designing your own schema models.